JurgenBecker72/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 ## Production Roadmap — CI/CD

 This repository is structured so the path from a commit to a deployed model is mechanical, not heroic.
-The stages below describe the CI/CD pipeline the project targets, and [`.github/workflows/ci.yml`](.github/workflows/ci.yml) implements the first three of them today.
+The stages below describe the full CI/CD pipeline the project targets.
+The file [`.github/workflows/ci.yml`](.github/workflows/ci.yml) already implements the first three stages today.

 ![CI/CD: Production Roadmap](docs/images/cicd_roadmap.png)

-**Stage 1 — Continuous Integration (implemented).** Every push runs linting, unit tests, and a smoke-run of the pipeline on a small fixture dataset.
-No merge to `main` without a green build.
+**Stage 1 — Continuous Integration (implemented).**
+Every push to `main` or `develop`, and every pull request, runs linting, formatting checks, unit tests, and a smoke-run.
+The smoke test generates a small fixture dataset and executes the full end-to-end pipeline.
+No merge to `main` is allowed without a green build.

+This foundation ensures code quality, consistency, and basic reproducibility from day one.

 **Stage 2 — Continuous Training.** On a cadence (daily or weekly), a scheduled workflow re-runs the full pipeline on the latest production snapshot and writes metrics to a tracking store.
 This is cron in `ci.yml` plus an `environment` for production secrets.